DimiKont/MIPS-Single-Cycle/README.md

-# MIPS-Single-Cycle: Implementation of a 32-bit Single Cycle MIPS Processor. <br>
+# Implementation of a 32-bit Single Cycle MIPS Processor. <br>

 **NOTE** This specific processor does not support the jump instruction